-The Meriden YMCA Child Care Programs serve the community by providing a proven, safe learning environment in the classroom that makes it possible for teachers to teach and children to learn.
-We provide quality supervision outside of the home for all children who are 6 weeks to 5 years old.
-The Meriden YMCA Child Care Programs create a comfortable, secure environment that allows each child to develop his/her sense of self-esteem, sense of belonging and a sense of accomplishment.
+The Meriden YMCA Childcare Programs serve the community by providing a safe learning environment in the classroom that makes it possible for teachers to teach and children to learn.
+We provide quality supervision outside of the home for all children.

+The Meriden YMCA Childcare Programs create a comfortable, secure environment that allows each child to develop his/her sense of self-esteem, sense of belonging, and a sense of accomplishment.

 These programs encourage all to develop a partnership with families, working together to support children's optimal development and learning.
-We want children to choose their daily activities. our child care programs are designed to be comprehensive and based upon the fundamental factor of positive child development relative too physical, social, emotional, cognitive and language development.
+We want children to choose their daily activities.
+It is designed to be a comprehensive childcare program based upon the fundamental factor of positive child development relative to physical, social, emotional, cognitive and language development,